KimMatt/RLbook2020-exercises/Ch_3_Markov/exercises.md

 But this is based on our 1 decimal accuracy so we get a 1 decimal answer...

 We must calculate v*(4,1) more accurately.
 I took the liberty of coding a dynamic programming approach to compute the value.
-Unfortunately, it would take an extremely long time to compute an answer accurate enough to this using my approach.
-The value I arrived at calculating up to a k=100,000 was: 13.574
+The value I arrived at calculating up to 3 decimal point accuracy was: 24.419

 ## Exercise 3.18
 Give a definition of v∗ in terms of q∗.